syncfusion-content/javascript-docs/js/Scroller/Getting-Started.md

 **Essential JavaScript Scroller** control can be rendered based on the target panel height and width, and includes more customization options.

 N> To render the scroller control, it is necessary to have two level of wrapper (div) element for the scroll content.
+The outer wrapper must be used for the scroller control and inner wrapper is used to add the content including dynamic content

 **Add Scroller Control to your JavaScript Application**